Theorem: In a nonlinear molecule, if degenerate orbitals are asymmetrically occupied, a distortion will occur to remove the degeneracy.

 In an electronically degenerate state, a nonlinear molecule undergoes distortion to remove the degeneracy by lowering the symmetry and thus by lowering the energy.

-WATCH THE FOLLOWING VIDEO FOR ANIMATED INTRODUCTION OR SCROLL DOWN TO CONTINUE WITH VERBATIM.
+WATCH THE FOLLOWING VIDEO FOR ANIMATED INTRODUCTION ON JAHN-TELLER DISTORTION.

 What is electronically degenerate state?

 An electronically degenerate state represents the availability of more than one degenerate orbitals for an electron.
-In this condition the degenerate orbitals are asymmetrically occupied.
+In this condition the degenerate orbitals are said to be asymmetrically occupied.

 E.g. In octahedral symmetry, the d1 configuration is said to be electronically degenerate since three t2g orbitals with same energy are available for the electron to occupy.
 In this condition, the degenerate orbitals are also said to be asymmetrically occupied by electrons.